unmannedlab/LiDAR-reflectivity-segmentation/README.md

 python utils/lidar_image_generator.py
 ```
 The LiDAR specifications and paths needs to be modified in the code.
-##### The GUI used in the video for SAM based LiDAR annotations will be released soon!.
+#### The GUI used in the video for SAM based LiDAR annotations can be found [here](https://github.com/unmannedlab/Segmentation-Annotator)

 #### There are several helpers and utilities in */utils*.